OmgImAlexis/.not-quite-dotfiles/💻-setup.md

-💁 Hello, future Monica.
+💁 Hello, future Alexis.
 Here's some shit you might need:

 ## Apps to install